walterioo/TimeSheet/README.md

 Employee Date and Rate Management

 ### Description
-A Comprehensive directorey of employee monthly rate and work time history Made with:
+A Comprehensive directory of employee monthly rate and work time history Made with:
 * Bootstrap
 * Javascript